hyperledger-archives/grid-rfcs/0000-catalog.md

 would be [GS1 Price Sync](https://www.gs1.org/docs/gdsn/3.1BMS_Price_Sync_r3p1p3_i1p3p5_23May2017.pdf).

-Ideally the catalog_id should be a composite key dervied from the org_id and perhaps the catalog_name.
-In this current implementation catalogs/catalog_products simply maintain references to eachother.
+Ideally the catalog_id should be a composite key derived from the org_id and perhaps the catalog_name.
+In this current implementation catalogs/catalog_products simply maintain references to each other.
 There is no concept of "list of products" within a catalog.
 This design makes catalog actions/operations less expensive to perform.

 # Prior art
 [prior-art]: #prior-art